February 25, 2018 @ 6:00 pm - 9:00 pm

 Building Bridges – Breaking Bread

-Gather around the table with us and enjoy a special dining experience at Lavagna in Washington, DC complete with a three-course farm-to-table meal shared family style.
+Gather around the table with us and enjoy a special dining experience at Fig & Olive in Washington, DC complete with a three-course delicious meal.

-Join us, and help more men and women find freedom from disordered eating in Rock Recovery’s unique program- one meal at a time.
+Join us to honor National Eating Disorders Awareness Week and break bread.
+You can help more men and women find freedom from disordered eating in Rock Recovery’s unique program- one meal at a time.

 Schedule of Events:

-6:00 7:00 PM – Take part in our special opening reception and silent auction
+6:00 6:30 PM – Special opening reception and silent auction preview

-To sponsor this event, please contact Rock Recovery’s Executive Director, Christie Dondero, at email@example.com or 919-696-4708.
+To sponsor this event, please contact Rock Recovery’s Executive Director, Christie Dondero Bettwy, at email@example.com or 919-696-4708.

 About Rock Recovery: